 If we subtract two integers, then their difference is also an integer.
 We cannot find any pair of integers whose difference is not an integer.
 Since subtraction of integers gives integers, we can say integers are closed under subtraction.
-In general, for any two integers a and b, a - b is also an integer.
+In general, for any two integers a - b is also an integer.